keiraqz/dato-vs-graphx/README.md

   - Downlaod: Assume that you have registered with your email and have received a product key.
     - run ```sudo pip install --upgrade --no-cache-dir https://get.dato.com/GraphLab-Create/1.6.1/EMAIL/PRODUCT_KEY/GraphLab-Create-License.tar.gz```
     - Replace EMAIL and PRODUCT_KEY with your personal information and let Dato take care of the rest
-  - Test the Installation: for more details, please visit <a href= "https://dato.com/learn/userguide/install.html" target="_blank">GraphLab Create Getting Started</a>
+  - Test the Installation: For more details, please visit <a href= "https://dato.com/learn/userguide/install.html" target="_blank">GraphLab Create Getting Started</a>

     ```{python}
     import graphlab as gl